-The 4-1-4 Calendar
+The Calendar Year

 Most summer courses are from the Core Curriculum program.
 A minimum enrollment of eight students is needed to ensure that a course may be taught.

 Summer courses may be especially helpful to students wanting to double major, accelerate their programs, take lighter loads during the semesters, or pursue additional coursework in areas other than their major fields.
 Students from other institutions may wish to take classes at Huntington University as transient students and transfer the credit to their home institutions.